 A new obesity case conference series has been launched at Duke Health as a multidisciplinary response to concerns voiced by physicians who want to learn more about tools to help patients lose weight.

-William Yancy, Jr., MD, director of the Duke Diet and Fitness Center and an obesity medicine specialist, is collaborating with several Duke physicians involved in obesity medicine to organize the weekly case presentations.
+William Yancy, Jr., MD, director of the Duke Lifestyle and Weight Management Center, and an obesity medicine specialist, is collaborating with several Duke physicians involved in obesity medicine to organize the weekly case presentations.
 The series launched in September.
 Physicians involved include Sarah Armstrong, MD, director of the Duke Pediatric Healthy Lifestyles Clinic, Andrea Coviello, MD, endocrinologist, Drew O’Donnell, MD, primary care physician, Neha Pagidipati, MD, director of the Cardiometabolic Prevention Clinic, Dana Portenier, MD, director of Metabolic and Weight Loss Surgery, and Eric Westman, MD, director of the Keto Medicine Clinic.

 Open to the Duke medical community, Yancy says the series offers tactical advice to physicians who want to know more about weight-loss therapies.
 Yancy cites two specific goals: